-- 4.1 The SCJC will meet six times in each financial year on dates and at times and places determined by the SCJC and specified in the notice calling the meeting. - 4.2 Notice of meetings, with an agenda detailing the business to be transacted, will be issued electronically to each member not less than seven days prior to the date of the meeting, together with copies of all relevant papers.
+- 4.1 The SCJC will normally meet four times in each financial year.
+Meetings will be scheduled with a clear focus on business needs, on dates and at times and places determined by the SCJC and specified in the notice calling the meeting. - 4.2 Notice of meetings, with an agenda detailing the business to be transacted, will be issued electronically to each member not less than seven days prior to the date of the meeting, confirming that relevant papers are available via the

+- members' portal.
 Late papers will be issued or tabled only in exceptional circumstances. - 4.3 All decisions must be made by the members of the SCJC unless an individual or committee has been delegated to deal with a specific issue. - 4.4 Decisions of the SCJC will generally be by consensus of those attending meetings. - 4.5 Any matter put to the vote is decided by a simple majority.
 In the event of a tie, the Chair has a second vote.
 Only members present at a meeting may vote.
 Proxy voting is not allowed.
 Members departing early will be treated as non-attending for the purpose of any decision taken after the time of departure. - 4.6 Decisions of the SCJC are binding on members. - 4.7 Members have a duty not to comment on any matter in any way that undermines the principle of collective responsibility for decisions of the SCJC. - 4.8 Notwithstanding standing order 4.7, a member may have his/her dissent to a decision of the SCJC recorded provided he/she has attended for the whole of the discussion and decision, and asks to record his/her dissent immediately after the decision is concluded.
-The recording of any such dissent shall not, however, affect standing order 4.6. - 4.9 No business shall be transacted at a meeting unless there are present at least seven members, of whom at least three are non-judicial members.

-4.10 The Chair will regulate discussion and debate and will ensure that all present enjoy equality of opportunity to express their views.
+The recording of any such dissent shall not, however, affect standing order 4.6. - 4.9 No business shall be transacted at a meeting unless there are present at least seven members, of whom at least three are non-judicial members. - 4.10 The Chair will regulate discussion and debate and will ensure that all present enjoy equality of opportunity to express their views.